September 14, 2012 - 12:55pmUpdated: September 14, 2012 - 3:31pm

-Ryan Meili kicks off NDP leadership campaign
+Ryan Meili kicks off NDP leadership campaign on Sept.
+14, 2012.

 A familiar face is running for leadership of the provincial New Democratic Party.